thinkshout/salesforce/README.txt

   1) You need a Salesforce account.
 Developers can register here: http://www.developerforce.com/events/regular/registration.php

-  2) You will need to create a remote application to to authorize. https://help.salesforce.com/help/doc/en/remoteaccess_about.htm
+  2) You will need to create a remote application/connected app for authorization.
+In Salesforce go to Your Name > Setup > Create > Apps then create a new Connected App.
+Set the callback URL to: https://<your site>/salesforce/oauth_callback  (must use SSL)

+  Select at least 'Perform requests on your behalf at any time' for OAuth Scope as well as the appropriate other scopes for your application.

+  Additional information:
+  https://help.salesforce.com/help/doc/en/remoteaccess_about.htm

   3) Your site needs to be SSL enabled to authorize the remote application using